hounsounon-anselme/codingExercise/README.md

 ## Description

 This project is an exercise designed to practice
-The project is built with [technologies used, e.g., Laravel, Livewire, etc.].
+The project is built with [technologies used:Laravel, Livewire, etc.].

 ## Prerequisites